birc-ctib-2022/bed-1-nodoc/README.md

 Did you, at any point, exploit that our features are on single nucleotides and not larger regions?

+AWNSER:
+Im not sure if i understand the questions correctly but im pretty sure that the code does handle larger regions.
+The code works by matching start/end positions of a region and thus doesnt use single nucleotides.

 If you did, what would it take to handle general regions?